b-cubed-eu/virtual-suitability-cube/tutorials/hypervolume_aoa_tutorial.md

                     tuneGrid = expand.grid(mtry = c(2:length(names(mydata_aoa)))),
                     trControl = trainControl(method ="cv", index = folds_null$index))

-print(model_null)

-## Predict and calculate error
+## predict and calculate error
-# The trained model is then used to make predictions for the entire area of interest
+# the trained model is then used to make predictions for the entire area of interest
 prediction_null <- predict(mydata_aoa, model_null, na.rm=T)

-# The difference bewteen prediction and reference is the true prediction error
+# the difference bewteen prediction and reference is the true prediction error
 truediff_null <- abs(prediction_null - random.sp$suitab.raster)

-## The AOA calculation takes the model as input to extract the importance of the predictors,
+## the AOA calculation takes the model as input to extract the importance of the predictors
 # used as weights in multidimensional distance calculation.
 AOA_null <- aoa(mydata_aoa, model_null, LPD = TRUE, verbose = FALSE)